GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if the Demolisher Firefly trick works on mini-tanks (https://www.reddit.com/r/thedivision/comments/n9l7xs/how_to_destroy_warhounds_in_a_easy_way_a_hidden)
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
 \- fill the Group play section
-\- fill the Keeping your distance section
 \- fill the Playing off first contact section
-\- fill the State of mind section
-\- fill the Target prioritization section
 \- test if the Stinger Hive actually scales with explosive damage and DTA
 \- test if shooting Warhounds weak points with the TAC-50 can instakill them (from u/XPS1647)
 \- test the Cluster Seeker Mine rigger bag exploit (https://www.reddit.com/r/thedivision/comments/onaytg/trying_to_increase_skill_haste_as_much_as_i_can/h5s5r9v and "Cluster seeker goes to cooldown on FIRST cluster's explosion")